 Pioneers of Wilderness Research: The Wilderness Management Unit

 This article explores the history of Forest Service Research’s Wilderness Management Unit, the pioneering research group that existed from 1968 to 1993.
 It describes the research themes pursued during three time periods, when the unit was staffed with different but overlapping personnel.
 It notes important studies that were conducted, research findings and management implications and concludes with some thoughts about the unit’s legacy.
-A shortened version is being published in 2018 in Forest History Today.
+Shortened versions of this article have been published in International Journal of Wilderness and Forest History Today.

 Wilderness Sciences, A Historical Perspective

 This article, published in the International Journal of Wilderness in 2014, briefly surveys the history of wilderness science.
 It describes the three most productive early themes of wilderness science: studies of wilderness visitors, recreation impacts on the environment and fire ecology, as well as some of the more diverse recent themes.